 Community arts centres can use FACE materials to conduct workshops and training sessions for aspiring cultural entrepreneurs, leveraging local artistic talent and resources.
-They can also establish support networks through the

-FACE platform, allowing community members to share experiences and resources.
+They can also establish support networks through the FACE platform, allowing community members to share experiences and resources.

-Regional development agencies can integrate FACE materials into regional economic development programs to the growth of cultural support enterprises as a key sector.
-They can provide access to funding opportunities and mentorship programs, using FACE resources to guide applicants.
+Regional development agencies can integrate FACE materials into regional economic development programs support the growth of cultural enterprises as a key sector.
+They can also provide access to funding opportunities programs, FACE mentorship usina resources to guide applicants.